neurostuff/compose-docs/docs/introduction/ecosystem.md

 synthesizing findings across 14,000+ fMRI studies.
 The philosophy was to leverage large scale meta-analysis to provide new insights into the literature, overcoming limitations of database with sheer scale.
 With regular updates, Neurosynth was able to keep up with the growth of the literature.
-The database was released with a permissive license, and accompanied by aa Python package to manipulate and analyze it.
+The database was released with a permissive license, and accompanied by a Python package to manipulate and analyze it.

 Although this approach was surprsingly successful, there were several major limitations to Neurosynth 1.0: